montrehack/montrehack.github.com/index.md

 ## Credits

-Presented by: François Labrèche

-Created by Laurent Desaulniers, for Northsec
+Presented by David BERARD, challenge based on a challenge from NoSuchCon 2014.

 <hr/>